14/10/18 - Big price reductions on all catarafts till further notice! First come, first serve till +/- 10 Cats have been sold. See here

 How does the R2, R4 / R6 Cats compare to a normal mono-hulled raft?
 Unlike a raft, there

 pushed by waves or gets sucked into holes.

 Instead, there is just the raised metal frame or inflatable

-tubes connecting the two main floatation tubes with a mesh floor in
+tubes (thwarts) connecting the two main flotation tubes with a mesh floor in

 as a catarafter,